 For as thick as this fabric is, it layers smoothly and doesn't feel bulky or restrictive underneath an insulating layer.
 The elasticity of the weave allows it to hug you through movements and resist bunching when worn under a sticky mid layer.
 Its looser fit compliments it being worn over a t-shirt or another base layer and its handsome look allows for it to be worn out.

 The SmartWool Merino 250 excelling in cold temperatures.
-It's one of the warmest layers we tested and the Editors' Choice for the Best Overall base layer.
+It's one of the warmest layers we tested.

 If you want a top that can easily be worn as a base layer against skin or as a mid layer, we suggest either the Smartwool 250 Merino or the Patagonia Capilene Air.